 Stimulants may also be prescribed to increase alertness during the day.
 These include Provigil (modafinil), Nuvigil (armodafinil), or Ritalin (methylphenidate).
 Their use in shifting circadian rhythm is not well studied, and they are not normally prescribed for this purpose.

 Some patients have symptoms of hypersomnia as well as a circadian rhythm disorder, and for them using a stimulant medication may be particularly important..

 Some have suggested large doses of vitamin B12.
 One of our members discusses the history of this here.
 Others have mentioned acupuncture.
-Other medications have been tried as well.
+Other medications have been tried as well, for example aripiprazole (Abilify).
+Exercise can shift the clock too.
+Vitamin D might help improve sleep quality.
 We have not evaluated any of these.

 A lot of people are helped by the treatments above.
 But treatment does not work for everyone.
 Here are some thoughts on Why Treatment May Not Work For You.
 People for whom treatment is ineffective often deal with their circadian rhythm disorders by sleeping on their body's natural schedule, finding a career or lifestyle in which they can do so.